krzko/setup-telemetry/README.md

 # Set Up Telemetry Action

 This action exports trace and job IDs, and sets up a traceparent for use in GitHub Actions workflows to enable telemetry and tracing.
+It is intended to be used in conjunction with the [OpenTelemetry Collector GitHub Actions Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/27460).
+This receiver processes GitHub Actions webhook events to observe workflows and jobs, converting them into trace telemetry for detailed observability.

 It is important to note that `job-id` and `job-name` are not directly accessible through the [GitHub environment variables](https://docs.github.com/en/actions/learn-github-actions/variables).